 SEEKING ARTISTS TO CREATE UNITED STATES COIN AND MEDAL DESIGNS

-Join the United States Mint Artistic Infusion Program (AIP)
+The application period for the United States Mint Artistic Infusion Program (AIP) is now closed.

 What is the Call for Artists and the AIP?

-The United States Mint is seeking professional artists to join our AIP via a Call for Artists.
+The United States Mint is seeking professional artists to join our Artistic Infusion Program (AIP) via a Call for Artists.
 The AIP is a pool of talented American artists who enrich and invigorate our Nation’s coins and medals through the development of specialized designs.
 AIP artists are:

-- Paid a set fee per assignment and earn a bonus fee of $5,000 per design selected for minting
+- Paid a set fee per assignment and earn a bonus fee per design selected for minting (fee schedule)

 - Named as designer in historical documents, Certificates of Authenticity and promotional materials, and in most cases, have their initials appear on the final coin or medal